18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-Here we create a [stub](http://sinonjs.org/docs/#stubs) for the
+Here, create a [stub](http://sinonjs.org/docs/#stubs) for the `getChannelName`
-`getChannelName` method of the `slackClient` object.
-We can control what the
+method of the `slackClient` object.
+Using the `returns` method, you can
-stub returns when it's called via `returns`.
-There are many other features of
+control what the stub returns when it's called.
+There are many other features
+of Sinon stubs; you're welcome to explore the [Sinon
-sinon stubs, and you are welcome to experiment with other methods beyond
+documentation](http://sinonjs.org/docs/) and experiment with other methods
-what's covered in this chapter.
+beyond what's covered in this chapter.

 ## `reaction_added` test data

-The final thing we need is a `reaction_added` message instance.
-Now that we're
+The final thing you need is a `reaction_added` message instance.
+Now that
-familiar with the pattern of adding test data to our `test/helpers` package,
+you're familiar with the pattern of adding test data to the `test/helpers`
-let's add the following to `exercise/test/helpers/index.js`:
+package, add the following to `exercise/test/helpers/index.js`:

 ```js
 var SlackClient = require('../../lib/slack-client');